-Do you struggle to keep practicing yoga after you got back home from the retreat?
-Here are some tips from our in-house teachers Iyan and Wayan to add yoga to your daily routine.
+Do you struggle to maintain your yoga practice after you return home from the retreat?
+Here are some tips from our in-house teachers Iyan and Wayan to help you add yoga to your daily routine.

-Wayan says that one of the main reasons people stop practicing yoga is a lack of time and/or motivation.
-A first step would be to have your yoga mat in a visible and easy to reach spot so it works as a reminder of your goal.
-By just laying out the mat and sitting on it in a comfortable position with closed eyes and focus on your breathing you can start your yoga practice.
-Following this you can do a few sun salutations to warm up the body and finish with some basic asanas.
-You end your practice with relaxation by laying on your back.
+Wayan says that one of the main reasons people stop practicing yoga is lack of time and/or motivation.
+A first step would be to have your yoga mat in a visible and easy to reach spot so it reminds you of your goal.
+By just laying out the mat and sitting on it in a comfortable position with closed eyes and focusing on your breathing, you can start your yoga practice.
+Following this, you can do a few sun salutations to warm up the body and finish with some basic asanas.
+End your practice with relaxation by laying on your back.
 Iyan says 15 minutes is all you need to start your day with a lifted spirit, a calm mind and an increased energy flow in your body for the day ahead.
-Morning practice provides many benefits that will improve the physical and mental well-being.
+Morning practice provides many benefits that will improve your physical and mental well-being.

 2. Stay safe

-To keep your practice safe, Iyan says it is advisable to do some warm up first to awaken your muscles.
+Keep your practice safe.
+Iyan says it is advisable to do some warm ups first to awaken your muscles.
 This can be done with some stretching and sun salutations.
-It is recommended to keep the yoga asanas simple so your body is comfortable with it.
+It is recommended to keep the yoga asanas simple so your body is comfortable with them.

 3. Am I doing it right?